Infection (Chicago franchise): Production

 On September 2, 2019, it was announced that the production teams Chicago franchise were planning another crossover event between Chicago Fire, Chicago Med, and Chicago P.D.
 Executive producer on all three series, Dick Wolf, and Chicago Fire showrunner, Derek Haas, wrote the story for all three episodes.
-Compared to previous crossover events within the franchise producers wanted the event to feel more like a three-hour television movie with Haas saying "This year, we just said, ‘why don’t we get all three shows active in the first hour?'"
-Haas also stated about the crossover "I haven’t written Med since we did the Med [spinoff] episode.
-But you’ll see why that’s feasible, because it’s less about each show having its own shape to it and more like all three shows really intertwined throughout.
-You could be watching any hour and be like, ‘Oh, wait, is this P.D.?
+Compared to previous crossover events within the franchise producers wanted the event to feel more like a three-hour television movie with Haas saying "This year, we just said, 'why don't we get all three shows active in the first hour?'"
+Haas also stated about the crossover "I haven't written Med since we did the Med [spinoff] episode.
+But you'll see why that's feasible, because it's less about each show having its own shape to it and more like all three shows really intertwined throughout.
+You could be watching any hour and be like, 'Oh, wait, is this P.D.?
 Or is this Med?
-Or is this Fire?’
-We’re even doing scenes that you would think would be a Med scene, but it's in the Fire hour."
+Or is this Fire?'
+We're even doing scenes that you would think would be a Med scene, but it's in the Fire hour."
 All three episodes filmed in Chicago, Illinois and the entire event took over sixteen days to film.
 On filming the empty street for the parade route scene Haas said "One of the original ideas was: What would it look like if Michigan Avenue were empty of people?
 How spooky would that be?"

 Reception

 Critical response

-Vlada Gelman with TV Line said that the "crossover proved to be a monumental event for some of the Windy City’s finest."
+Vlada Gelman with TVLine said that the "crossover proved to be a monumental event for some of the Windy City's finest."

 Viewing figures

 The three-part event aired from 8:00-11:00 pm EDT on October 16, 2019, on NBC.
 Chicago Fire switched timeslots with Chicago Med for the evening with Fire airing an hour earlier than usual.
 The first part of the crossover was watched live by 8.23 million viewers, the second part rose to 8.93 million, the final part dropped back down to 8.62 million.
 The high viewing figures led to the crossover being called the "dominant event of the night."
-Deadline Hollywood said "NBC’s three-part Chicago crossover titled “Infection” came on strong Wednesday night, giving a boost to all three franchises for NBC in the adults 18–49 demographic."
+Deadline Hollywood said "NBC's three-part Chicago crossover titled "Infection" came on strong Wednesday night, giving a boost to all three franchises for NBC in the adults 18–49 demographic."